Our department offers several scholarships and awards for undergraduates each year.

 Various honors are available to mathematics majors based on grades and/or the writing of a senior honors thesis.
 These are described below.

 Latin Honors: Latin Honors is based solely on the UB Cumulative GPA, and not on the overall GPA.
 Also, a minimum of 60 credit hours of coursework must be completed at UB, 54 of which need to be graded credits.
-The full Latin Honors policy can be found in the Undergraduate Catalog.
+Read the policy for Latin Honors as described in the UB Undergraduate Catalog.

 Departmental Honors: In order to earn Departmental Honors, a student must: